IR35 has profoundly impacted the contracting world over the past 25 years. How do these tax rules affect umbrella company employees?

 Can a recruiter force me to use a particular umbrella company?

 Most large recruitment agencies have preferred supplier lists (PSLs).
 A PSL contains a select number of umbrella companies and accountants.
-More often than not, recruiters receive either money or ‘benefits’ for referring new contractor clients.
+Recruiters often receive either money or ‘benefits’ for referring new contractor clients.

 So, an umbrella being featured on a PSL may not be an indication of quality.

 Again, recruitment agents can’t force you to use a particular umbrella.
-However, in this difficult market, you might find it easier to use an umbrella ‘recommended’ by a recruiter than fight to use a non-PSL firm of your choice.
+However, in this difficult market, you might find using an umbrella ‘recommended’ by a recruiter easier than using a non-PSL firm of your choice.

 What is an ‘IR35 compliant’ umbrella?

 We often see umbrellas using this term in their marketing.
-It is misleading in that all PAYE umbrella companies are IR35 compliant by virtue of the fact that IR35 doesn’t apply anyway.
+It is misleading in that all PAYE umbrella companies are IR35 compliant because IR35 doesn’t apply anyway.

 There’s nothing extra any umbrella company can do towards being ‘IR35 compliant’.